realA10001986/Lou-s-Cafe-Jukebox/Hardware.md

 ### Rotary Encoders

-While the firmware supports DuPPA and Adafruit, I recommend the DuPPA controllers, since those have a practical advantage: Two of them can be solder-joined.
+While the firmware supports both DuPPA and Adafruit, I recommend the DuPPA controllers, since those have a practical advantage: Two of them can be solder-joined.
 There needs to be around 1mm of space between them so that the knobs are centered in their holes:

 ![Rotencs](img/hw_rotenc1.jpg)